The Theory of Economic Complexity: The Multi Capability Model

-That is, we set a baseline level for the probability that an economy has a capability or an activity requires one, and mix that with a random number according to the proportions $\alpha$ and $1-\alpha$.
-When $\alpha=1$ the probability that an economy is endowed with a capability is the same for all economies and we recover our previous case.
-When $\alpha=0$ the capability endowments are fully random.\\
+That is, we set a baseline level for the probability that an economy has a capability or that an activity requires one (which we do through a linear function), and mix that with a random number according to the proportions $\alpha$ and $1-\alpha$.
+When $\alpha=1$ the probability that an economy has a capability is the same for all economies and we recover our previous case.
+When $\alpha=0$ the capability levels are fully random.\\

-In this case, our goal is to explore whether $ECI$ is able to recover the average capability endowment of an economy.
-That is, we will compare $ECI$ with $\langle r\rangle_b$, where:
+In this case, our goal is to explore whether $ECI$ is able to recover the underlying structure of capabilities.
+So, we compare $ECI$ with both the average level of capabilities $\langle r_c\rangle = \sum_b r_{cb} / N_b$ and the leading singular vector of the capability matrix $r_{cb}$.
+The average captures the overall level of capabilities in each country, whereas the leading singular vector identifies the dominant mode of variation--the main direction along which countries differ in their capability profiles.\\

-Figure~\ref{parametrization} provides an illustration of this parametrization for the case when the probability that an economy is endowed with a capability, or that an activity requires it, is $3/4$ of a linearly spaced baseline in the $[0,1]$ interval and $1/4$ random.
+Figure~\ref{parametrization} provides an illustration of this parametrization for the case when the probability that an economy has a capability, or that an activity requires it, is $3/4$ of a linearly spaced baseline in the $[0,1]$ interval and $1/4$ random.
 The matrices resulting from this model are shown in Figure~\ref{matricesdiffcap}.\\

-We can see that despite introducing substantial variation into the capability endowment of economies the matrices retain a similar shape.
-In fact, we find that in this case $ECI$ still does a good job as an estimator of the average capability endowment of an economy $\langle r \rangle_c$ as we can see in Figure~\ref{eigendiffcap}.
-This means that in the context of a model with multiple capabilities we can interpret $ECI$ as an estimate of the average capability endowment of an economy.\\
+We can see that despite introducing substantial variation in the probability for a capability to be present, the matrices retain a similar shape.
+In fact, we find that $ECI$ continues to perform well as an estimator of both the average level of capabilities $\langle r \rangle_c$ and the leading singular vector of the capability matrix, as shown in Figure~\ref{eigendiffcap}.
+This means that in the context of a model with multiple capabilities we can interpret $ECI$ as an estimate of both the average capability level of an economy and of the dominant direction of variation in capabilities across locations.\\

 But how far can we take this intuition?
-Does this method work for completely random capability endowments?
+Does this method work for completely random distribution of capabilities?
 Or does it require an adequate level of correlation between the different capabilities?\\